NickRossBrown/personal-reference-repo/Tests/general-notes.md

 * Most common, cheapest to implement, easiest to implement, most important to have in application
 * 90% of of your time writing tests will be writing unit tests
 * Test functions and classes
+* The one thing to keep in mind is that unit tests don't test the contract(connection between things)

 ## Integration Test